-Student Loan Forgiveness for 100% Disabled Veterans
+Student Loan Forgiveness for 100% Disabled Veterans (Permanently Disabled Veterans)

 The Higher Education Act:

-Student loan is the amount that the students get from banks to complete their education and degrees.
+The student loan is the amount that the students get from banks to complete their education and degrees.
 Due to certain circumstances, they are unable to pay the loan back.
 Hence, for the dependents of 100% disabled veterans, the government has announced the forgiveness on loan.
 It means the dependents don’t have to pay back the money they got for their education.

 The Higher Education act given out in the year 1965 and the restructured Higher Education Act of 2008 discharged the student loan debt for “totally and permanently disabled” veterans.
 Disabled veterans who are seeking Loan discharges should be able to submit an application to the Secretary of Education with proof of their disabilities.